-As an example, the MD insurance regulator website notes that a snowstorm is an act of God but driving in a snowstorm is an act of a man or woman, or teenager.
-An Act of God is defined by most of the insurance industry as a natural occurrence beyond human control or influence.
+As an example, the MD insurance regulator website notes that a snowstorm is an act of god, but driving in a snowstorm is an act of a man or woman or teenager.
+Most insurance industry defines an act of god as a natural occurrence beyond human control or influence.

-In your case, while the wind itself may be considered an Act of God, opening a car door is an act of a person and thus should be under the person’s control.
-If the wind were so strong that it bent a tree over as to snap and hit your car or another car, then it would be considered an Act of God or Act of Nature, as some also call it.
+In your case, while the wind itself may be considered an act of god, opening a car door is an act of a person and thus should be under the person’s control.
+If the wind were so strong that it bent a tree over as to snap and hit your car or another car, then it would be considered an act of god or an act of nature, as some also call it.

 So in general, the situation you described would be considered your fault and not an Act of God since you failed to control the car door.
-Though in strong winds, it can be difficult to control a car door, if it gets away, liability laws usually see this as negligence on your part, thus leaving you liable.
+Though it can be difficult to control a car door in strong winds, if it gets away, liability laws usually see this as negligence on your part, thus leaving you liable.

-An Act of God or an Act of Nature basically refers to a natural event not preventable by any human agency, such as a flood, storm, or lightning.
-These forces of nature a person has no control over, and therefore cannot be held accountable but opening a door while it is windy out is an act of a person and thus would be found to be your fault normally.
+An act of god or an act of nature refers to a natural event not preventable by any human agency, such as a flood, storm or lightning.
+A person has no control over these forces of nature, and therefore cannot be held accountable, but opening a door while it is windy out is an act of a person and thus would be found to be your fault normally.

-Since you could be held at fault, then the car owner of the damaged car could place a claim against your Property Damage Liability coverage for the cost of the repairs due to your car door hitting their vehicle if that is what happened in your situation.
+Since you could be held at fault, the damaged car owner could place a claim against your property damage liability coverage for the repairs due to your car door hitting their vehicle, if that is what happened.
 If the wind took and bent your door so that it needs to be fixed, then this would usually fall under your comprehensive coverage.

-To find out your insurer’s definition of an Act of God, speak with your agent.
-And to see if your state has a definition for this phrase, contact your state’s insurance regulator.
+To determine your insurer’s definition of an act of god, speak with your agent.
+And to see if your state has a definition for this phrase, contact your insurance regulator.

 — Michelle Megna contributed to this story.